These key individuals are the backbone of

 Lori Mollnow – Lori relocated to Florida from Virginia, where she served as Executive Director of Colonial Heights Food Pantry and as a member of FeedMore’s Advisory Council.
 Lori’s background includes human resource management, and brings to The Children’s Hunger Project a passion to serve the community, with a focus on fulfilling the mission of ensuring all children in Brevard have adequate nutrition.

-Sherry Burklew – Sherry maintains a historical archive of the successes and growth of The Children’s Hunger Project through the years.
+Sherry Burklew – Sherry maintains an archive of the successes and growth of The Children’s Hunger Project through the years.
 Creating and curating stories from a brief synopsis, she manages published content, ensuring upcoming events and end results receive recognition on social media.
 She believes childhood hunger in Brevard is a solvable problem in large part due to the efforts of TCHP volunteers and the compassionate people of Brevard.